proudmonkey/AutoWrapper/README.md

 ApiException(object custom, int statusCode = 400)
 ```
 # Enable Property Mappings
-If you don’t like how the default properties are named, then you can now map whatever names you want for the property using the `AutoWrapperPropertyMap` attribute.
-For example, let's say you want to change the name of the default `result` property to something else like `data`, then you can simply define your own schema for mapping it like in the following:
+Use the `AutoWrapperPropertyMap` attribute to map the AutoWrapper default property to something else.
+For example, let's say you want to change the name of the `result` property to something else like `data`, then you can simply define your own schema for mapping it like in the following:

 ```csharp
 public class MapResponseObject